-Schools may disclose, without consent, "DIRECTORY" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and and eligible students about directory information and allow parents and eligible students a reasonable amount information about them.
+Schools may disclose, without consent, "DIRECTORY" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
 Schools must notify parents and eligible students annually of their rights under FERPA.
 OKCPS annually discloses this information in the Student/ Parent handbook.
 For additional information, you may call 1-800-USA-LEARN (1-800-872-5327) (voice) or TDD may call 1-800-437-0833.
 Or you may contact the US Department of Education: